 - Accept the risk - acknowledge the existence of a particular risk;

 - Monitor the risk - actively monitor the process and compliance requirements for changes that impact tax risk;

 - Control the risk - actively implement actions in the tax process to minimize the impact or likelihood of the risk;

 - Avoid the risk - actively adjust the tax process, or roles to eliminate or reduce the risk; and

 - Transfer the risk - reassign organizational accountability, responsibility, and authority to another stakeholder willing to accept the risk or insure the risk with group or third party insurance providers.

-- Control mechanisms - Control mechanism is the internal control established by GC and is aimed at mitigating risk.
+- Control mechanisms - Control mechanism is the internal control aimed at mitigating risk.
 Control activities will be performed at all levels of the entity, at various stages within business processes, and within the available technology environment.

 Control activities involve the designing, implementing and executing of key controls with the aim of controlling the inherent risks in the process.
-Key controls shall include authorizations and approvals, verifications, reconciliations, business performance reviews and segregation of duties.
-The control activities are communicated and embedded throughout the organization.
+Key controls also include authorizations and approvals, verifications, reconciliations, business performance reviews and segregation of duties.

-GC has regularly monitored the internal control mechanisms.
-We assess the effectiveness of the internal control and any control deficiency will be improved consistently.
+GC has regularly monitored the internal control mechanisms to ensure that the effectiveness of the internal control and any control deficiency will be improved consistently.

 The different types of tax risks will be defined in dimension 2.
 Every entity faces a variety of risks from external and internal sources that must be assessed.
 Potential tax risks shall be classified into;